adi-take/Research_Project/README.md

 # Adaptive_Dynamic_Traffic_Signal_Control_For_Indian_Vehicles Project
 🚦 Intelligent Indian Vehicle Detection & Signal Time Estimation System

+This project code seperate in 3 parts:-
+  1. Custom_Indian_Vehicle Dataset
+  2. Indian_Vehicle_CNN_Classifier
+  3. Blend_Model_Pipeline
+There are many rooms for improvement in this project but don't worry i'll work on it and update it time to time.

 This project leverages deep learning and spatial logic to detect Indian vehicles from live traffic feeds and estimate optimal traffic signal timings based on vehicle type and lane occupation.
 The system is designed to support smart traffic management solutions tailored to Indian roads.

 🔍 Project Highlights